spawn1978/mac/README.md

-# macOS High Sierra v.
-10.13 Setup
+# macOS Mojave v.
+10.14 Setup

 [View a more detailed explanation of these steps here.](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/)